doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

     {
         "require": {
-            "doctrine/mongodb-odm-bundle": "v3.0.0-BETA1"
+            "doctrine/mongodb-odm-bundle": "3.0.*"
         },
         "minimum-stability": "dev"
     }

+The ``minimum-stability`` definition is necessary until a non-beta version of the bundle is available.
+Depending on your project needs, other values than ``dev`` may be used, which are discussed Composer's `schema documentation`_.

-Then, you can install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located:
+You can now can install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located:

 .. code-block :: bash